MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/animation-timing-api.md

 ---
 description: Learn how to use the Animation Timing API to create animated webpages.
-title: Dev guide: Animation Timing API - Microsoft Edge Development
+title: Dev guide - Animation Timing API - Microsoft Edge Development
 author: erikadoyle
 ---